Loopring/protocols/packages/loopring_v3/DESIGN.md

 The Merkle tree has not yet been updated.
 This needs to be done by the operator by committing a deposit block containing the deposit by the user.
 As long as the account is not added to the Merkle tree the account cannot be used.

-The operator can stop working before this is done however.
+The operator can stop working before this is done, however.
 That's why the amount deposited is stored somewhere on-chain so that the user can withdraw these funds in withdrawal mode.

 But the operator wants to earn fees so he creates a block that adds the account to the Merkle tree.
 After the account is added in the circuit, it can immediately be used.

 The account balance is updated between trades as you'd expect.

 The user then wants to withdraw (a part of) the balance.
 He can let the operator know on-chain, or he can just send a request off-chain.
 The only difference is that when the request is made off-chain the operator can choose when to do the withdrawal so there is no guarantee when it will be done.
-In any case, there will be delay between the request for withdrawal and when the operator includes the withdrawal in a block.
+In any case, there will be a delay between the request for withdrawal and when the operator includes the withdrawal in a block.
 In this period the operator is free to keep using the balances in the account to settle rings.

 After some time the operator includes the withdrawal in a block.
 Two things are done when this happens:
 - The balance in the Accounts Merkle tree is subtracted with the amount withdrawn in the circuit (if possible of course, otherwise nothing is withdrawn)